runpod/docs/docs/instant-clusters/slurm.md

 This tutorial demonstrates how to use Instant Clusters with [SLURM](https://slurm.schedmd.com/) (Simple Linux Utility for Resource Management) to manage and schedule distributed workloads across multiple nodes.
 SLURM is a popular open-source job scheduler that provides a framework for job management, scheduling, and resource allocation in high-performance computing environments.
 By leveraging SLURM on RunPod's high-speed networking infrastructure, you can efficiently manage complex workloads across multiple GPUs.

-Follow the steps below to deploy your Cluster and start running distributed PyTorch workloads efficiently.
+Follow the steps below to deploy your Cluster and start running distributed SLURM workloads efficiently.

 ## Step 1: Deploy an Instant Cluster